- View as map

 There are three storeys and an attic, and like early tower-houses it has spiral stairs.
 However, like some later tower houses it lacks a stone vault as all floors were originally made of wood.

-The adjoining stable block is a Tourist Information Centre and is used for displays, sometimes featuring monuments from the area.
+The adjoining stable block is a Visitor Information Centre and is used for displays, sometimes featuring monuments from the area.